withastro/docs/src/pages/en/guides/deploy/cloudflare.md

 If you prefer to install the adapter manually instead, complete the following two steps:

-1. Add the `@astrojs/cloudflare` adapter to your project's `package.json` by running:
+1. Add the `@astrojs/cloudflare` adapter to your project's dependencies using your preferred package manager.
+If you’re using npm or aren’t sure, run this in the terminal:

 ```bash
 npm install @astrojs/cloudflare